-- I will be required to show photo ID and be willing to submit to a search of vehicle and/or person for alcohol, drugs, or tobacco products. - I will be respectful and courteous towards other students, faculty, and chaperones. - I understand that I am not allowed to engage in sexually explicit dancing.
-Sexually explicit dancing includes: freaking, grinding, or any other type of dancing which could be construed as vulgar or provocative, including: no straddling legs, no bending over, no front to back touching/grinding, no touching of breasts, buttocks, or genitals, and both feet on floor. - I understand that once I enter the dance, I am not permitted to leave and enter again and will not be allowed to enter the dance any time after 1 hour from the dance start time. - I understand that if I have the privilege to bring a non-District guest to the dance that they must be under the age of 21.
+- Collared shirts - Shirts must have sleeves - Shirts must remain on - Dress pants or slacks; no jeans (except for designated casual dances) - No hats, bandanas, chains, or canes - ► I will be required to show photo ID and be willing to submit to a search of vehicle and/or person for alcohol, drugs, or tobacco products. - ▶ I will be respectful and courteous towards other students, faculty, and chaperones. - ▶ I understand that I am not allowed to engage in sexually explicit dancing. - Sexually explicit dancing includes: freaking, grinding, or any other type of dancing which could be construed as vulgar or provocative. - No straddling legs - No bending over - No front to back touching/grinding - No touching of breasts, buttocks, or genitals - Both feet on floor - ▶ I understand that once I enter the dance, I am not permitted to leave and enter again and will not be allowed to enter the dance any time after 1 hour from the dance start time. - ► I understand that if I have the privilege to bring a non-Fraser guest to the dance that they must be under the age of 21.

+Consequences

-Consequences Students violating this contract will be removed from the dance, and their parents will be called.
-They will be moved to a safe room until they are picked up if they don't have their own transportation.
-Students violating this contract will not be allowed to attend the next school dance event.
-No refunds will be given if a student is directed to leave.
-Students who commit illegal acts are subject to legal action, including being issued a citation or arrest.
+- ► Students violating this contract will be removed from the dance, and their parents will be called.
+They will be moved to a safe room until they are picked up if they don't have their own transportation. - ► Students violating this contract will not be allowed to attend the next school dance event. - ► No refunds will be given if a student is directed to leave. - ► Students who commit illegal acts are subject to legal action, including being issued a citation or arrest.

-Procedures for Controlling Sexually Explicit Dancing and Inappropriate Behavior Upon entry to the dance each student and guest will be given one wrist band.
-If a dancer is spotted by a faculty member or chaperone inappropriately dancing, the wrist band will be removed and the student will be allowed to remain in the dance with a warning.
-If he/she is caught again, they will be removed to a safe room until pickup if transportation is required.
-All rules, consequences, and procedures will be expected of student guests, and a student guest must have signed and completed the contract information provided for each dance.
+Procedures for Controlling Sexually Explicit Dancing and Inappropriate Behavior

+- ▶ Upon entry to the dance each student and guest will be given one wrist band. - ► If a dancer is spotted by a faculty member or chaperone inappropriately dancing, the wrist band will be removed and the student will be allowed to remain in the dance with a warning. - ► If he/she is caught again, they will be removed to a safe room until pickup if transportation is required. - ► All rules, consequences, and procedures will be expected of student guests, and a student guest must have signed and completed the contract information provided for each dance.